deepskies/deeplenstronomy/Notebooks/ConfigFiles.md

     PARAMETERS:
         SIZE: 100
         OUTDIR: MySimulationResults
+	SEED: 6     # optional
 ```
-This block will set the name of the dataset to `MyDeeplenstronomyDataset`, specify that the dataset will contain 100 images, and specify that the simulated images and associated metadata will be saved in a directory named `MySimulationResults`.
+This block will set the name of the dataset to `MyDeeplenstronomyDataset`, specify that the dataset will contain 100 images, set a random seed for the simulation, and specify that the simulated images and associated metadata will be saved in a directory named `MySimulationResults`.
 If this directory does not already exist on your system, `deeplenstronomy` will create it automatically.

 ### The COSMOLOGY Section